Dynamite Smith: Plot

-Gladstone Smith (Ray) is a reserved San Francisco literary editor who is unexpectedly assigned to report on a stabbing in the Barbary Coast district.
-At The Diamond Café, a saloon operated by the violent "Slugger" Rourke (Beery), Smith meets Violet (Love), a cabaret performer and Rourke's estranged wife.
+Gladstone Smith is a reserved San Francisco literary editor who is unexpectedly assigned to report on a stabbing in the Barbary Coast district.
+At The Diamond Café, a saloon operated by the violent "Slugger" Rourke, Smith meets Violet, a cabaret performer and Rourke's estranged wife.
 After Smith's published story prompts police scrutiny, Rourke retaliates by assaulting Violet and vowing to kill Smith.
 Violet, pregnant and seeking escape, persuades Smith to take her to Alaska under the pretense that they are siblings.

 In Alaska, Violet gives birth to a son but dies shortly afterward due to the harsh conditions.
-Smith and the infant reach the town of White City, where they are cared for by Kitty Gray (Logan), the proprietor of a local inn.
+Smith and the infant reach the town of White City, where they are cared for by Kitty Gray, the proprietor of a local inn.
 Smith becomes a local hero after alerting the town to the starvation of settlers trapped in a nearby pass, and is appointed sheriff.

 Rourke, who survived the journey north, arrives in White City claiming to be Smith's friend.
 He moves into Smith's cabin and begins to intimidate him, threatening exposure as a "wife stealer" and expressing interest in Kitty.
 Smith struggles with fear but ultimately resolves to confront Rourke.
 He leads him into the wilderness, traps him, and lights a fuse attached to dynamite.
 Although Smith hesitates, the explosion kills Rourke.
 Smith is exonerated by the community and becomes engaged to Kitty, with whom he plans to raise Violet's child.